-- Provincial Policy Statement: Several changes were made to ensure consistency with the 2014 Provincial Policy Statement.
-In summary, these include: - Incorporating policies which promote strong, livable and healthy communities that promote and enhance human health and social wellbeing, are economically and environmentally sound, and are resilient to climate change. - New environmental mapping (i.e., karst, wildland fire and other natural hazards). - Acknowledging climate change - Promoting on-farm economic development; - Protecting marine archaeology and cultural heritage;
+- 1. Provincial Policy Statement: Several changes were made to ensure consistency with the 2020 Provincial Policy Statement.
+In summary, these include: - Incorporating policies which promote strong, livable and healthy communities that promote and enhance human health and social wellbeing, are economically and environmentally sound, and are resilient to climate change. - New environmental mapping and policies (i.e., karst, wildland fire and other natural hazards). - Acknowledging climate change

-- Conserving built heritage resources; - Updating natural heritage provisions; - Minimizing impacts on waterfront areas. - 2.
+- Promoting on-farm economic development; - Protecting marine archaeology and cultural heritage; - Conserving built heritage resources; - Updating natural heritage provisions; - Minimizing impacts on waterfront areas; - Enhancing consultation with Indigenous communities - 2.
+County of Lennox and Addington Official Plan: Several revisions in the Plan were made to be in conformance with the County Official Plan, such as policies and mapping pertaining to aggregates and bedrock resources. - 3.
 Intensification: Several revisions in the Plan are designed to encourage increases in density, thereby similarly increasing affordability and improved utilization of public services.
-Revisions to the Plan were made to permit more secondary units and garden suites, as well as strengthening policies that direct growth to existing settlement areas. - 3.
+Revisions to the Plan were made to permit more secondary units and garden suites, as well as strengthening policies that direct growth to existing settlement areas.
+The Estate Residential designation and associated policies are also removed. - 4.
 New Natural Hazards Designation: Currently, natural hazards areas such as those containing karst or prone to flooding and erosion are captured in the Environmental Protection zone.
-At the recommendation of the Conservation Authority and the Ministry of Natural Resources and Forestry, lands with these types of natural hazard features are now captured in a new designation: "Natural Hazard Area." - 4.
-Numerous housekeeping changes and restructuring of the Plan.
+At the recommendation of the Conservation Authority and the Ministry of Natural Resources and Forestry, lands with these types of natural hazard features are now captured in a new designation: "Natural Hazard Area." - 5.
+Numerous housekeeping changes, mapping revisions and restructuring of the Plan.